June 15, 2020

-At Kenyon College we are committed to helping students take responsibility for their education and learning, and we want them to enhance their abilities for self-reflection, self-reliance and self-direction.
+At Kenyon College, we are committed to helping students take responsibility for their education and learning, and we want them to enhance their abilities for self-reflection, self-reliance, and self-direction.

-Parents are therefore notified in the following situations:
+Consequently, parents may be notified in the following situations: